Ted-Chang/my-dot-files/README.md

 ```

 **Attention:**
-For .bashrc and prompt.sh we will backup if the files already exist.
+For .bashrc we will backup if it already exist.
 For other files we will just overwrite them.